-Results of the 2015 Association Communication Benchmarking Report suggest that while associations are making great strides in their fight for member engagement, they still struggle with content relevancy, communication integration and using data advantageously to learn more about their members.
+Results from the 2015 Association Communication Benchmarking Report suggest that while associations are making great strides in their fight for member engagement, they still struggle with content relevancy, communication integration and using data advantageously to learn more about their members.
 And while staffing has increased slightly, it does not seem to be increasing sufficiently to handle the ever-increasing communication workload at today’s association.
-With so many association initiatives tied to communication staff, creating and executing a formal and fully integrated strategy can be a daunting task.
+With so many association initiatives tied to communication staff, creating and executing a formal and fully integrated member communications strategy can be a daunting task.

 But it doesn’t have to be if you implement a simple Take AIM (Assess, Integrate, Measure) approach.